Colouring exact distance graphs of chordal graphs

 For a graph $G$, a natural generalisation of $\edp{G}{1}\cup \edp{G}{3}\cup \dots \cup\edp{G}{p}$ is the graph~$G^{odd}$, which has the same vertex set as~$G$, and~$xy$ is an edge in~$G^{odd}$ if and only if $x$ and $y$ have odd distance.
-Both of the constructions mentioned above tell us that even for outerplanar graphs~$G$ the chromatic number of~$G^{odd}$ can be arbitrarily large, by witnessing that the clique number~$\omega(G^{odd})$ can be arbitrarily large.
-This inspired the following question of Thomass\'{e}, which appears in~\cite{NOdM12} (see also \cite{NOdM15}).
+Both of the constructions mentioned above tell us that, even for chordal graphs~$G$ with clique number 3, the chromatic number of~$G^{odd}$ can be arbitrarily large, by witnessing that the clique number~$\omega(G^{odd})$ can be arbitrarily large.
+The fact that these constructions are also planar inspired the following question of Thomass\'{e}, which appears in~\cite{NOdM12} (also \cite{NOdM15}).

 \begin{prob}[{\cite[Problem 11.2]{NOdM12}}]\mbox{}\\* Is there a function~$f$ such that for every planar graph~$G$ we have $\chi(G^{odd})\le f(\omega(G^{odd}))$\,? \end{prob}